anumodnair/docs/Corporate-Rewards-Utilized-API.md

 | reference_id | string | Reference ID sent by the client |
 | gift_voucher | array | Contains the gift code, Pin or url of the issued gift |

+#### Protecting Your EndPoint :  Authentication & Verification of POST Data

+1. Use your `API_SECRET` and `API_KEY` to generate Signature at your end , You can verify the POST data are from YouGotaGift when the signature generated at your end is matched with the Signature sent in the authorization header.
+Singature creation is explained [here](https://github.com/YouGotaGift/docs/blob/master/Corporate-eGift-API-Sample-Code-V2.md)**

+2. You can whitelist the IPAddress of Sandbox and Production to block other malicious traffic to your endpoint.

 ### `Test Utilize `
 Available only in sandbox environment.
 This is used to send PUSH notification to the provided utilized endpoint